nasa/ziggy/doc/user-manual/datastore.md

 ​    `<modelType type="dummy model" fileNameRegex="sample-model.txt"/>`

-As with the data file types, model types are identified by a string (in this case, the `type` attribute) that can contain whitespace, and provides a regular expression that can be used to determine whether any particular file is a model of the specified type.
+As with the data file types, model types are identified by a string (in this case, the `type` attribute) that is unique and can contain whitespace, and provides a regular expression that can be used to determine whether any particular file is a model of the specified type.
 In this case, in a fit of no-imagination, the regex is simply a fixed name of `sample-model.txt`.
 Thus, any processing algorithm that needs the `dummy model` will expect to find a file named `sample-model.txt` in its task directory.

 #### Wait, is That It?